imarc/handbook/strategy.markdown

 + Must be reviewed by the Producer and an engineer before finalization.
 + May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by the Producer or Strategist.

-(A Production Spec is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
+(A Production Spec is somewhat akin to a formal [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
 However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation.
 Our developers have tremendous domain knowledge; it's important to let them exercise it and explore novel approaches.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)